 Engage for Change

-Engage for Change is a free, twelve-week programme for students who want to learn how to make change happen.
+Engage for Change is a free, eight-week programme for students who want to learn how to make change happen.
 Students will have the opportunity to develop skills and knowledge through weekly sessions, which will culminate in each student designing and implementing their own sustainability-related intervention within the University.
-The project is run by the Cambridge Hub with the support of Cambridge Zero and the Sustainability Team.
+The project is run by the Cambridge Hub with the support of Cambridge Zero.

 How to Participate: